ecrc/ExaGeoStatCPP/CONTRIBUTING.md

     $ clang-format <path/to/file.cc> --style=google > path/to/file_marked.cc
     $ diff <path/to/file.cc> path/to/file_marked.cc

-Forking ExaGeoStatCPP
+Forking ExaGeoStat-CPP
 --------------------------------------------------------------------------------

-If you're not affiliated with KAUST, you won't possess the rights to push new branches directly to the repository.
-Your initial step should be to create a fork of the ExaGeoStatCPP repository.
-This action will generate a version of the repository under your ownership, enabling you to upload your changes to GitHub and initiate pull requests.
+If you aren't a HiCMA or HCore developer at KAUST, then you won't have permission to push new branches to the repository.
+First, you should create a fork.
+This will create a copy of the ExaGeoStat repository that you own, and will ensure you can push your changes up to GitHub and create pull requests.

 Developing new features
 --------------------------------------------------------------------------------

-When developing new features, you should base your work on the main branch.
-To begin implementing new functionality, first, make sure your local main branch is synchronized with the latest updates:
+New features should be based on the `main` branch.
+When you want to create a new feature, first ensure you have an up-to-date copy of the `main` branch:

     $ git checkout main
     $ git pull origin main